ntaklive/BackupMod/README.md

 A 7 days to die modlet which makes it possible to automatically backup and restore your game saves

 # Settings

-You can configure the modlet by modifying the 'settings.json' file.
+You can configure the modlet by modifying the 'settings.json' file or you can also use [FilUnderscore's Mod Manager](https://github.com/FilUnderscore/ModManager/releases).
 If you changed the configuration when you were in game, you should re-enter to your world to apply changed settings.

 ```